-The basic programs for all professional curricula of the College of Engineering are similar, and thus a student may transfer from one department to another within the college without undue loss of time.
+The first year program is much the same for all professional curricula of the College of Engineering, and thus a student may transfer from one department to another within the college without undue loss of time.
+The group of courses is called the Basic Program.
 There are some differences; hence, the student who desires to complete work in minimum time will find it desirable to select a major department as soon as possible.

-The basic program includes both the following list of courses shared in common and requirements for individual curriculums.
-Students who are not adequately prepared may have to take additional math courses.
+Students who are not adequately prepared may have to take additional math courses, such as College Algebra, Trigonometry, and PreCalculus.

-Courses which may be taken at North Iowa Area Community College to meet the requirements of the basic program generally common to all professional engineering curricula include the following:
+Courses which may be taken at North Iowa Area Community College to meet the requirements of the Basic Program for Professional Engineering Curricula at Iowa State University include the following: